fncnt/librna-sys/README.md

 ```

 produces a dynamic library `target/release/examples/libbpdist.so` exposing `Python` bindings.
-Copy it whereever you want and import it like this:
+Copy it wherever you want and import it like this:

 ```python
 from libbpdist import bp_distance_pk